-He worked in conjunction with California Assembly Member Tony Mendoza for the passage of AB 97 to ban trans fat in California.
+He worked with California Assembly Member Tony Mendoza for the passage of AB 97 to ban trans fat in California.
 Governor Schwarzenegger signed the bill into law.

-He held the world’s only Zero Trans Fat Cooking Oil Contest which was filmed by CBS 60 Minutes (although not yet aired).
+He held the world’s only Zero Trans Fat Cooking Oil Contest, which was filmed by CBS 60 Minutes for a segment by Leslie Stahl (although not aired).

-Trans fat was banned nationwide in 2018, largely as a result of his campaign, meaning that his advocacy has achieved the ultimate success!
+Trans fat was banned nationwide in 2018, mainly due to his campaign, meaning that his advocacy has achieved the ultimate success!